 I sent AI this diagram of the control board from the water heater’s instruction manual to ask whether I could skip the 12V power adapter and use the 12V contact in the SIGNAL 1 terminal on the control board.
 It read the diagram and gave me good reasons why it could work, but it was safer to use an external power adapter and connect the switch to the SIGNAL 2 terminal.

 AI’s solution worked.
-On-demand activation reduced natural gas consumption by 1 therm per day versus running recirculation 24/7.
+On-demand activation reduced natural gas consumption by 100 cubic feet per day versus running recirculation 24/7.

 AI Dimmed Exterior Lights